 The University encourages employees to vote in every national, state, or local election and are encouraged to plan their workday to vote before or after their regular working hours or during their lunch break.
 If the employee cannot reasonably vote during these times, the supervisor will work with the employee to identify a timeframe for the employee to vote.

-6.12 EXTENDED PERSONAL LEAVE OF ABSENCE, LEAVE WITH APPROVAL (LACK OF WORK) and ORGAN DONATION LEAVE
+6.11 EXTENDED PERSONAL LEAVE OF ABSENCE and LEAVE WITH APPROVAL (Lack of Work)

 Extended Personal Leave of Absence